All Episodes

 I don't hear them complaining about what happened to Papadopoulos and his family.

-Uh I don't hear them complaining about any of this.
+I don't hear them complaining about any of this.

-There's no there's a double standard.
+There's a double standard.

 And this is now what I'm saying.

-This is a group think psychosis.
+This is a groupthink psychosis.

-And let me tell you what it's rooted in.
+Let me tell you what it's rooted in.

 They will say they will do anything to get power back.